The Difference the Canadian Disability Tax Credit Could Make to Your Life

 How the Canadian Disability Tax Credit Works

 The Tax Credit is a deduction that is added to the annual tax return of all those who qualify.
-You should submit the application prior to filing your taxes each spring.
+You should apply before filing your taxes each spring.
 That ensures that it is processed on time to be added to your standard return.
 (Learn more about the Disability Tax Credit Form here).

 Eligibility is defined according to two criteria: the severity and length of the disability.
-In order to be considered “severe,” the condition must be demonstrated by a licensed practitioner to significantly impair your ability to perform basic tasks.
+To be considered “severe,” the condition must be demonstrated by a licensed practitioner to significantly impair your ability to perform basic tasks.
 Read our disability tax credit eligibility guide.

 If a series of tasks takes at least three times as long to complete than what is considered normal, the condition qualifies as severe.
-Another criterion is whether it requires therapy on a regular basis (defined by three times per week or more).
+Another criterion is whether it requires therapy regularly (defined as three times per week or more).

 Then, the condition must be “prolonged.”
 That is easier to define – it must be shown by a doctor to have lasted or be expected to last, for one calendar year or longer.
 Make sure to consult with a doctor before submitting your Disability Tax Credit application.